Being Jamie Dimon just became less fun - NewsBreak

 Being Jamie Dimon just became less fun

-NEW YORK, May 17 (Reuters Breakingviews) - Jamie Dimon can boast a number of superlatives: he runs the largest U.S. bank, JPMorgan (JPM.N), with the biggest profit among its peers.
+NEW YORK (Reuters Breakingviews) - Jamie Dimon can boast a number of superlatives: he runs the largest U.S. bank, JPMorgan, with the biggest profit among its peers.
 He’s the longest serving chief executive on Wall Street, too.
 Now he also has a less edifying achievement to add to the collection: worst shareholder pay rebuke in at least a decade.

 All may be forgiven at JPMorgan’s investor day on May 23, if Dimon says he’s sticking by his previously announced target of a 17% return on tangible equity over the next couple of years.
-He might also restore confidence in JPMorgan’s capital spending plans, which, among other things, have contributed to a 25% share-price decline over the past year read more , more than peers including Morgan Stanley (MS.N) and Bank of America (BAC.N).
+He might also restore confidence in JPMorgan’s capital spending plans, which, among other things, have contributed to a 25% share-price decline over the past year, more than peers including Morgan Stanley and Bank of America.

 Still, Dimon’s exceptionalism is dented by the annual meeting fail.
 Dimon has freely used his pulpit as the leader of America’s biggest bank, penning lengthy shareholder missives that call for more sanctions on Russia, tighter monetary conditions, better industrial policy and more social responsibility among corporate chieftains, among other things.
 The opinions might keep coming, but his platform, like JPMorgan itself, is a bit smaller than it was.